ttm-advisors/school-network-diagnostic-guide/README.md

 ## School Networking - A Layperson's Guide

-Few could deny how important it is that 21st century public schools have reliable, stable, low latency computer networks.
+It is crucial that 21st century public schools have reliable, stable, low latency computer networks.
 The internet has become a primary delivery format for numerous curricula, programs, and learning material across subjects.
 Much of classroom management, school administration - even attendance tracking - is now done using apps, websites, and platform that depend on near constant access to remote and cloud based server resources.
-The computer network - its internal wired and wireless LAN along with its "last-mile" connection to internet - is essential
+The computer network - both its internal wired and wireless LAN along with its "last-mile" connection to the internet - is essential.

-Unfortunately in public schools across the country, including in New York City, whose school communities were the impetus for this guide, it's often the case that networks are a limiter rather than an academic enabler.
-Billions of dollars in investment have been spent nationwide and we're still far from where we need to be.
+Unfortunately in public schools across the country, including in New York City whose school communities were the impetus for this guide, it's often too often the case that networks are a limiter rather than an academic enabler.
+Billions of dollars in federal (e.g., erate), state, local, and private donation investment have been spent nationwide and we're still far from where we need to be, especially in our most economically disadvantaged communities.

-This guide is written as a starting point to address these challenges, if not at a systemic level at least at the level of the individual school.
+This guide was written for two related purposes:
+* Provide basic "lay person" guide to networking, especially networks in schools, in order to provide some context to the problem and various solutions
+* Provide some additional resources, tools, tips, etc. that may be useful to those on the ground in public schools when faced with network challenges.

 ## Intended Audience